 Horizontal Pod Autoscaler (HPA) is a component that can automatically scale the number of pods in Kubernetes clusters.
-This topic provides answers to some commonly asked questions about HPA.
+This topic provides answers to some frequently asked questions about HPA.

-If a FailedGetResourceMetric warning is returned in the current field, as shown in the following returned HPA conditions, it indicates that Cloud Controller Manager (CCM) cannot collect monitoring metrics from resources.
+If a FailedGetResourceMetric warning is returned in the current status of HPA, as shown in the following code, it indicates that kube-controller-manager cannot collect monitoring metrics from the data source.

 Name: kubernetes-tutorial-deployment Namespace: default Labels: <none> Annotations: <none> CreationTimestamp: Mon, 10 Jun 2019 11:46:48 0530 Reference: Deployment/kubernetes-tutorial-deployment Metrics: ( current / target ) resource cpu on pods (as a percentage of request): <unknown> / 2% Min replicas: 1 Max replicas: 4 Deployment pods: 1 current / 0 desired Conditions: Type Status Reason Message ---- ------ ------ ------- AbleToScale True SucceededGetScale the HPA controller was able to get the target's current scale ScalingActive False FailedGetResourceMetric the HPA was unable to compute the replica count: unable to get metrics for resource cpu: unable to fetch metrics from resource metrics API: the server is currently unable to handle the request (get pods.metrics.k8s.io) Events: Type Reason Age From Message ---- ------ ---- ---- ------- Warning FailedGetResourceMetric 3m3s (x1009 over 4h18m) horizontal-pod-autoscaler unable to get metrics for resource cpu: unable to fetch metrics from resource metrics API: the server is currently unable to handle the request (get pods.metrics.k8s.io)